We had another birthday and another party at our house! This time the theme was a Shark party!

 The shark board is a surfing board with just the correct shape, so that sparked the shark board prop, which I later used to add photos of the friends to, sent as a thank you momento.

 The party packs doubled as decor too since the kids only got it when they went home.
 Inside were all kinds of blue sweets and a packet of chips.
-The shark fin printable were attached with double sided tape to give it a 3D look.
-Lastly the name was simply written with a wave line. (find the printable here)
+The shark fin printable was attached with double-sided tape to give it a 3D look.
+Lastly, the name was simply written with a wave line. (find the printable here)

 The shark fin cupcakes were super easy to make!
 Bake blue/green cupcakes, add a bit of white frosting and use the back of a spoon to lift the frosting like “waves”.
 Use half a moon shape as the shark fin, using black fondant or gum paste.
 Then top it off with some blue sprinkles!

 These shark jelly cups were another easy thing to make the day before.
 I could not get blue jelly, so I colored green jelly with a little blue food coloring.
 A shark jelly sweet was added and the kids loved the “surprise” in their jelly.

 This year my son opted again for an ice cream cake.
 We went with a plain white cake with some blue trimmings and then I simply added the shark fins and shark candy to it.

 Other eats included watermelon, cut into triangles to resemble the shark fins, triangle chips and dip, pizza slices(also triangles for the fins) and other baked goods grandma sent.